cynthiachiu/3D-AR-Portal/README.md

 View the live site on your mobile at: https://cynthia-3d-ar-portal.netlify.app/

+Uploading Demo.mp4…

 ## :sparkles: Features

 :heavy_check_mark: WebXR augemented reality technology;\
 :heavy_check_mark: 3D rendering using ThreeJS;\
-:heavy_check_mark: 360 degree surroundings of the portal world with real-time view and panning movement via phone;
-:heavy_check_mark: 360 degree surroundings of the portal world with real-time view and panning movement via phone in skybox;
+:heavy_check_mark: 360 degree surroundings of the portal world with real-time view and panning movement via phone in a skybox texture;

 ## :rocket: Technologies